benborgers/ben.page/src/content/posts/xanten.md

 My parents and I travelled to Germany and the Netherlands from May 10th, 2024 to May 17th, 2024.

-The primary purpose of our trip was to go to a family reunion, which had been organized by one of my aunts and uncles.
+The primary purpose of our trip was to go to a family reunion, which had been organized by one of my aunts and uncles, but we made a longer trip out of it.

 ## May 11th

-We flew in to Amsterdam, picked up a Hertz rental car (a stick shift, which only my dad could drive), and drove two hours from Amsterdam to Xanten, Germany.
+We flew in to Amsterdam, picked up a rental car (a stick shift, which only my dad could drive), and drove two hours from Amsterdam to Xanten, Germany.
 I napped in the car.

 We stayed at an apartment in Xanten, which happened to be next to a Renaissance fair.
 Parking was difficult.